MatthewDLudwig/SpareTimeMiner/README.md

 ### counter
 * This value controls the how often the program refreshes and prints output.
 * The default value is 15 seconds and with the default value of frequency this leads to a miner recheck every 5 minutes.
+### check
+* This value specifies what should be checked to determine which miner command to run.
+* Possible values are "activity" and "time" with the default being "activity".
+### times
+* This value specifies the times that each miner command should be run if in "time" mode.
+* All times should be listed with commas between them.
+* The expected format is "(tiny|light|heavy)-(STARTTIME)-(ENDTIME)" all without parenthesis.
+  * STARTTIME and ENDTIME should be in 24-hour format and just specify hour and minutes.
+  * An error will occur if ENDTIME is less than STARTTIME so for mining past midnight you must split it into two times.
+  * Sample config file shows all of this.

 ## Miscellaneous Information
 * This program will record the current hash rate and print statistics to the console every 15 seconds.
-* Upon exitting, the program will print the final average number of interactions.
+* Upon exiting, the program will print the final average number of interactions.
+  * This average will not be printed if in "Time" mode.
   * The average hash rate over the whole time the program was running will also be printed.
   * The average hash rate is printed since the rates the 3 modes give should be different, and the overall rate is a useful statistic.
 ### Tracking Mouse and Key Input